 - The cinnamon is for sweetness AND flavor.

-- Did you know that cinnamon tricks the palate into thinking something is sweet?
+- Did you know that cinnamon tricks your palate into thinking something is sweet?
 It does, and that’s why we’re using it here.
 The flavor also compliments the flaxseed really well and creates a pancake that legitimately tastes good on its own, even without maple syrup.

 - Skip the griddle and BAKE pancakes!